 Anyone involved in running a business will be familiar with the hard work and long hours required, but there are only so many hours in a day, so all options should be explored when trying to minimise working hours: clever tricks, clever people, and clever technology!

-One reason the long working hours is the abolition of milk quotas, which is putting even more pressure on labour resources as dairy farmers expand their herds, as shown by a survey recently published by the Irish Examiner (Source: http://www.irishexaminer.com/farming/dairy/dairy-herd-size-will-grow-and-will-be-demanding-264845.html).
+One of the reasons for the long working hours has been the abolition of milk quotas.
+This has put even more pressure on labour resources as dairy farmers expand their herds, as shown by a survey recently published by the Irish Examiner (Source: http://www.irishexaminer.com/farming/dairy/dairy-herd-size-will-grow-and-will-be-demanding-264845.html).

 The survey was completed by 12 dairy discussion groups representing 500 farmers, and found that the total daily workload (incuding weekends) was over 9 hours for the farmer alone, excluding family help and employed labour.